Sparse Semidefinite Programs with Guaranteed Near-Linear Time Complexity via Dualized Clique Tree Conversion: Introduction

 and the need for their overlapping elements to agree,

 As a consequence, the normal equation associated with the reformulation is often \emph{block }sparse\textemdash sparse over fully-dense blocks.
 When the maximum order of the submatrices

-is significantly smaller than $n$, the per-iteration cost of an interior-point method scales as low as \emph{linearly} with respect to $n+m$.
+is significantly smaller than $n$, the number of linearly independent constraints is bounded\footnote{The symmetric matrices $A_{1},A_{2},\dots,A_{m}$ share an aggregate sparsity pattern $E$ that contains at most $\omega n$ nonzero elements (in the lower-triangular part).
+The set of symmetric matrices with sparsity pattern $E$ is a linear subspace of $\R^{n\times n}$, with rank at most $\omega n$.
+Therefore, the number of linearly independent $A_{1},A_{2},\dots,A_{m}$ is at most $\omega n$. } $m\le\omega n$, and the per-iteration cost of an interior-point method scales as low as \emph{linearly} with respect to $n+m$.
 This is a remarkable speed-up over a direct interior-point solution of (\ref{eq:SDP}), particularly in view of the fact that the original matrix variable $X\succeq0$ already contains more than $n^{2}/2$ degrees of freedom on its own.

 In practice, clique tree conversion has successfully solved large-scale instances of (\ref{eq:SDP}) with $n$ as large as tens of thousands~\cite{molzahn2013implementation,madani2015convex,madani2016promises,Eltved2019}.
 Where applicable, the empirical time complexity is often as low as linear $O(n+m)$.
 However, this speed-up is not guaranteed, not even on highly sparse instances of (\ref{eq:SDP}).
 We give an example in Section~\ref{sec:Cost-of-an} whose data matrices $A_{1},\ldots,A_{m}$ each contains just a single nonzero element, and show that it nevertheless requires at least $(n+m)^{3}$ time and $(n+m)^{2}$ memory to solve using clique tree conversion.